Nima-Fazeli/manipulation/mechanics/preliminaries.md

 State is our way of describing everything we need to know about a system to predict it's evolution over time.
-Any single rigid-body in 3D space (far from contact) has 6 degrees of freedom, 3 linear and 3 rotational, left panel of **Fig.below**.
+Any single rigid-body in 3D space (far from contact) has 6 degrees of freedom, 3 linear and 3 rotational, left panel of Fig. 1.
 The state vector of this body is composed of its positions and velocities.
 The state vector can be represented using at least a 12 dimensional vector, with higher dimensional (e.g., 13D) representations offering a number of advantages -- more on this later.
 This compact representation is a very nice feature of the rigid-body assumption.